caltechlibrary/newt/newt-presentation.md

 1. Model our data using SQL (Postgres)
 2. Run our JSON data API (Postgres+PostgREST)
 3. Transform our structured data using Pandoc templates
-4. Newt's YAML file describes how orchestrate our microservices
+4. Newt's YAML file orchestrates our microservice conversation

 # How does Newt orchestrate our microservices?